zerothi/sisl/docs/cite.rst

 sisl is an open-source software package intended for the scientific community.
 It is released under the MPL-2 license.

-You are encouraged to cite sisl you use it to produce scientific contributions.
+You are encouraged to cite sisl when you use it to produce scientific contributions.

 The sisl citation can be found through Zenodo:

 |zenodo|_

-By citing sisl you are encouraging development and expoosing the software package.
+By citing sisl you are encouraging development and exposing the software package.

 Citing basic usage